djey47/cool-updown-legacy/README.md

 During development, application can run from typescript sources, without build phase, using `npm run start:dev` command.

-While working, this is not recommended in production, especially under limited performance devices as Raspberry PIs.
+While totally working, this is not recommended in production, especially under limited performance devices as Raspberry PIs.

 #### Logs
 In foreground execution, logs are written to both console and `logs/app.log` file.